wyh136/lisk-wiki/Glossary.md

 ### Public Key
 A cryptographic key that can be obtained and used by anyone to encrypt messages intended for a particular recipient, such that the encrypted messages can be deciphered only by using a second key that is known only to the recipient.

+### Second Passphrase
+An additional measure security you can register with the blockchain that adds an additional passphase onto your account.

 ### Sidechain
 A custom blockchain, which is a fully autonomous blockchain secured by its own nodes.
 Every bapp is one new sidechain.